Subscribe

 Implement stringent quality control measures to ensure that products are thoroughly inspected and meet high standards before they are shipped.
 This includes checking for defects, damages, or incorrect items.
 By minimizing the shipment of faulty products, you can reduce returns resulting from product quality issues.

-Sustainable Commerce and E-Commerce Returns
+Sustainable Commerce and Ecommerce Returns

-Consider also that e-commerce returns can have an impact on the environment and your company’s sustainable commerce efforts.
+Consider also that ecommerce returns can have an impact on the environment and your company’s sustainable commerce efforts.

-Product Lifecycle Management: Implementing the best possible product lifecycle management practices will help to extend the life of the products that e-commerce retailers are selling and in turn reduce waste.
+Product Lifecycle Management: Implementing the best possible product lifecycle management practices will help to extend the life of the products that ecommerce retailers are selling and in turn reduce waste.
 This includes refurbishing, repairing, or recycling items to keep them out of landfills.

 Sustainable packaging: Many online stores are now making product packaging with sustainable materials and reducing the use of plastic packaging needed to ship items to customers.
 They are also eliminating excessive packaging.

-Donation: Some e-commerce retailers are partnering with charities or similar-type organizations to offer their customers the option to donate returned items to those in need.
-This helps to reduce the amount of waste generated by e-commerce returns and it provides support to those in need in the community.
+Donation: Some ecommerce retailers are partnering with charities or similar-type organizations to offer their customers the option to donate returned items to those in need.
+This helps to reduce the amount of waste generated by ecommerce returns and it provides support to those in need in the community.

 Resale: Similarly, retailers can also consider reselling returned items on the secondary market.
-This would reduce the waste created by e-commerce returns and generate additional revenue simultaneously.
+This would reduce the waste created by ecommerce returns and generate additional revenue simultaneously.

-By adopting sustainable practices in areas such as packaging, donation, and resale, e-commerce retailers can reduce their environmental impact and contribute to a more sustainable future.
-Additionally, by improving product quality and implementing product lifecycle management practices, they can reduce their e-commerce return rate, leading to increased customer satisfaction and profitability.
+By adopting sustainable practices in areas such as packaging, donation, and resale, ecommerce retailers can reduce their environmental impact and contribute to a more sustainable future.
+Additionally, by improving product quality and implementing product lifecycle management practices, they can reduce their ecommerce return rate, leading to increased customer satisfaction and profitability.

-Using Artificial Intelligence To Improve Your E-Commerce Return Rate
+Using Artificial Intelligence To Improve Your Ecommerce Return Rate

 One of the most important things that artificial intelligence can do for your business is to help you identify who your “heavy returners” are and where specifically they are hiding in your customer base.

-Heavy returners in e-commerce are customers who frequently return items they have purchased online.
-Typically, these customers have a higher-than-average return rate and may return items for a variety of reasons, such as wrong size, color, or fit, dissatisfaction with product quality, or simply changing their mind about the purchase.
-Heavy returners can be a significant challenge for e-commerce retailers as they can impact profitability, customer satisfaction, and operational efficiency.
+Heavy returners in ecommerce are customers who frequently return items they have purchased online.
+Typically, these customers have a higher-than-average return rate and may return items for a variety of reasons, such as purchasing the wrong size, color, or fit, dissatisfaction with product quality, or simply changing their mind about the purchase.

-Mitigating E-Commerce Returns With Bloomreach Engagement
+How To Mitigate Ecommerce Returns With Bloomreach Engagement

-Having the right marketing technology in your tech stack will allow you to easily segment your heavy returners and to go even further in your quest to mitigate e-commerce returns.
+Having the right marketing technology in your tech stack will allow you to easily segment your heavy returners and to go even further in your quest to mitigate ecommerce returns.

-Utilizing a customer data platform and marketing automation tool like Bloomreach Engagement allows you to deploy very specific use cases that can help soften the financial damage done by e-commerce returns.
+Utilizing a customer data platform and marketing automation tool like Bloomreach Engagement allows you to deploy very specific use cases that can help soften the financial damage done by ecommerce returns.
 Or it allows you to use an out-of-the box dashboard to manage returns more effectively.

-The aforementioned use case and these four additional ones — specifically designed to lower your e-commerce return rate — are a great place to start.
+The aforementioned use case and these four additional ones — specifically designed to lower your ecommerce return rate — are a great place to start.

 Weblayers To Prevent Purchase of the Same Item in Different Sizes